Wind farm: China

 In just five years, China leapfrogged the rest of the world in wind energy production, going from 2,599 MW of capacity in 2006 to 62,733 MW at the end of 2011.
 However, the rapid growth outpaced China's infrastructure and new construction slowed significantly in 2012.

 At the end of 2009, wind power in China accounted for 25.1 gigawatts (GW) of electricity generating capacity, and China has identified wind power as a key growth component of the country's economy.
 With its large land mass and long coastline, China has exceptional wind resources.
-Researchers from Harvard and Tsinghua University have found that China could meet all of their electricity demands from wind power by 2030.

-By the end of 2008, at least 15 Chinese companies were commercially producing wind turbines and several dozen more were producing components.
+Researchers from Harvard and Tsinghua University have found that China could meet all of their electricity demands from wind power by 2030.By the end of 2008, at least 15 Chinese companies were commercially producing wind turbines and several dozen more were producing components.
 Turbine sizes of 1.5 MW to 3 MW became common.
 Leading wind power companies in China were Goldwind, Dongfang Electric, and Sinovel along with most major foreign wind turbine manufacturers.
 China also increased production of small-scale wind turbines to about 80,000 turbines (80 MW) in 2008.
-Through all these developments, the Chinese wind industry appeared unaffected by the financial crisis of 2007–2008, according to industry observers.
+Through all these developments, the Chinese wind industry appeared unaffected by the 2008 financial crisis, according to industry observers.

-According to the Global Wind Energy Council, the development of wind energy in China, in terms of scale and rhythm, is absolutely unparalleled in the world.
+According to the Global Wind Energy Council, the development of wind energy in China, in terms of scale and rhythm, is unparalleled in the world.
 The National People's Congress permanent committee passed a law that requires the Chinese energy companies to purchase all the electricity produced by the renewable energy sector.